The Wireless Network Evolution

 So why are GSS NDIR CO2 gas sensors so compelling?
 Well they feature ultra-low power consumption by employing solid state, mid-infrared, light emitting diode and photodiode technology.
 Specific performance benefits include power consumption of less than 3.0mW when performing two measurements per second and rapid stabilisation time of less than 2 second.
 This super low power consumption makes them ideal for battery and scavenging systems.
 GSS sensors being solid state, with an absence of fragile parts, are very robust and ideal for tough IoT deployments.
 Conversely traditional CO2 sensors use incandescent IR sources which require time to heat up, are fragile and tend to drift overtime as the filament emissions change due to the ageing process.

-GSS designs and produces its CO2 sensor product range in Scotland.
+GSS designs and produces its CO2 sensor product range in the UK.
 This includes the manufacturing of LED and Photodiode components emitting and detecting radiation at 4.3uM which is a prime resonant vibration frequency of the CO2 molecule.

 The sensor unit comprise a bridge board housing the IR emitter source and sensing components plus a custom optical cavity into which the CO2 under measurement diffuses.
 By knowing the input energy to the LED source and the measured received signal strength at the photo diode, the level of IR radiation absorbed by the C02 gas can be calculated.
 GSS has developed and refined propriety temperature compensated signal processing algorithms to facilitate the CO2 gas concentration calculation.

 GSS Sensors are easy to interface with standard Wireless Modules.